paulstatezny/backpack/notes/the_problem_is_not_their_paycheck.md

 ## Affirmation chapter

 > Three of the biggest poisons to a company culture: Uncertainty, lack of leadership, and lack of confidence.

+- Affirmation means telling the employee when they've done a good job, (positive affirmation,) but also when they've messed.
+(Course correcting them; negative affirmation.)
+- If it's awkward at first, start small.
+Write them a note.
+- You might not be a "touchy feeley" type of person, and you might be focused on making money.
+But employees who are affirmed perform at a higher level!
+So they will end up making you more money.